jkassemi/kaminari-surface/README.md

 do so.

-tldr; When the result set is sufficiently small, not forcing the client to page through results can improve performance.
+tldr; When the result set is sufficiently small, not forcing the client to page through results can improve the experience.

 ## Installation